 - All other funds – No currency hedging

-So should you go Hedged or Unhedged – particularly when choosing between the two Vanguard funds?
+So should you go Hedged or Unhedged?
 I don’t think there’s a right or wrong answer here, however, my preference would be to go for the unhedged fund:

-- Hedging is more expensive – for example, Vanguard’s NZD hedged fund charges an extra 0.06% in management fees compared to the non-hedged equivalent.
+- Hedging is more expensive – for example, Smartshares and Vanguard’s NZD hedged equivalents both charge an extra 0.06% in management fees.

 - Currency fluctuations should even out over the long-term – Given shares are a long-term investment, there is less need to hedge a share fund, since any short-term fluctuations can be ignored.
 However, hedging is more appropriate for shorter-term investments such as bonds.

-All other funds intend to pay distributions at the following frequency:
+All funds intend (although do not guarantee) to pay distributions at the following frequencies: